telerik/reporting-docs/knowledge-base/create-merge-cell-dynamic-table-crosstab.md

 ## Example

-Check the example in our reporting-samples Github repository
+Download the sample report [MergedTableCells.trdp in our reporting-samples Github repository]( https://github.com/telerik/reporting-samples/blob/master/Sample%20Reports/MergedTableCells.trdp).

 ## See Also